Necryl/second_brain/Current Directive/Check list (Job).md

 - [x] Report to Sister which photo albums are not uploaded
 - [x] give that school pendrive to rajeev
 - [ ] Prepare photos for ID Card print
-	 - [ ] confirm data and photos
 	 - [x]  count DOB ID Cards
-	 - [ ] make list of dob cards not received
-- [ ] check fee entries in software
-- [ ] Research about setting up a display in school lounge to display daily birthday wishes and latest event photos.
-- [ ] Identify days for which you need to make posters and make em
-- [ ] buy new Teleios uniforms
-	- [ ] confirm what to buy, overalls will be too hot, why not shirts?
-- [ ] A student wants their application for mother's name back with their documents in class 9 D

-- [ ] buy two more hard-disk, one for school and one for our work
-- [ ] sister wants a pendrive each for me akhil pankaj (2025-07-15)

 ## 2025-07-18
 (Rainy day)